-Action 24 is being implemented by a consortium of partners led by Food and Trees for Africa (FTFA), the African Climate Reality Project (ACRP), the South African Institute of International Affairs (SAIIA), the South Durban Community Environmental Alliance (SDCEA) and the Ekurhuleni Environmental Organisation (EEO) in four provinces: Gauteng, KwaZulu Natal, Limpopo and Western Cape.
+Action 24 is being implemented by a consortium of partners led by Food and Trees for Africa (FTFA), the African Climate Reality Project (ACRP), the South African Institute of International Affairs (SAIIA), and the South Durban Community Environmental Alliance (SDCEA) in four provinces: Gauteng, KwaZulu Natal, Limpopo and Western Cape.

 Food & Trees for Africa (FTFA) is a leading Section 21 Social Enterprise that addresses the issues of food security and environmental sustainability as fundamental human rights essential to our prosperity.
 The organisation emphasises education and skills training, which it integrates with sensitive mentorship and phased support.
 After 27 years of experience in South African social development, FTFA understands what it takes to achieve real, long-term sustainability and want to make a positive difference to the lives of all South Africans.
 For more information go to www.trees.co.za